org-formation/org-formation-cli/README.md

 </summary>
 &nbsp;

-No reason other than not running into this usecase so far.
+No reason other than not running into this use-case so far.

-Really happy to implement this based on someone else's usecase.
+Really happy to implement this based on someone else's use-case.

 &nbsp;
 </details>